crystalkeo/cyclistic/README.md

 Bike data is provided by Motivate International Inc.

 ----
-Preparing and Cleaning Data
+### Preparing and Cleaning Data
-Google Sheets
 The next step in this process is to properly prepare and clean data in preparation for analysis.
 After downloading and unzipping the 12 files, store the .CSV files in appropriate folders.
 Import each file into Google Sheets to add two columns: ride_length and day_of_week.
 Following these steps:

-Download data and store data appropriately on device Split .CSV files if file size is greater than 100,000 KB.
-Google Sheets cannot store files that exceed a limit Sort and filter data
+- Download data and store data appropriately on device
+- Split .CSV files if file size is greater than 100,000 KB.
+Google Sheets cannot store files that exceed a limit
+- Sort and filter data
-Calculate length of ride time (ride_length)
+  - Calculate length of ride time (ride_length)
-=D2-C2
+    - =D2-C2
-Format values into HH:MM:SS duration
+    - Format values into HH:MM:SS duration
-Determine which day of week each rider departs from the start station (day_of_week) =weekday(C2,1)
+  - Determine which day of week each rider departs from the start station (day_of_week)
+    - =weekday(C2,1)
-Remove values that are negative or 0 from ride_length Store complete .CSV files in appropriate folders
+- Remove values that are negative or 0 from ride_length
+- Store complete .CSV files in appropriate folders

 ----

-SQL BigQuery
+### Data processing with SQL BigQuery
 After preparing, cleaning, and processing data on Google Sheets, use SQL BigQuery to perform further processing, aggregation, and analysis.

 To continue working on the data, upload the large datasets to BigQuery’s Google Cloud bucket.
 Importing the files directly to BigQuery can cause errors due to file size exceeding the limit for upload.

 Create tables for each month and combine the tables into quarters for easier processing.
 Quarters can be divided into:
-Q1 - January, February, March
+- Q1 - January, February, March
-Q2 - April, May, June
+- Q2 - April, May, June
-Q3 - July, August, September
+- Q3 - July, August, September
-Q4 - October, November, December
+- Q4 - October, November, December

-The data sources downloaded are from the previous 12 months and may contain incomplete quarters.
+> Note: The data sources downloaded are from the previous 12 months and may contain incomplete quarters.
 Q1-2022 only contains data from March 2022 and Q1-2023 only contains data from January 2023 and February 2023.

 Querying rides per quarter
 After combining the months into Quarters, use the count function to determine how many distinct rides there were per quarter.